Click OK to log in and restart your reservation.

 An assistance or service dog which is accredited by an Australian State or Territory Government will also qualify.
 In most cases these animals are returning to Australia.

-Note: You’ll be responsible for fulfilling all entry requirements and must notify the department of the dog’s intended arrival at least three (3) working days prior to export.
+You’ll be responsible for fulfilling all entry requirements and must notify the department of the dog’s intended arrival at least 3 working days before export.

 You cannot travel with a carry-on pet when traveling to Jamaica.